 The Spread of the Greek Philosophy

-The reason that these ideals towards women did not spread is because neither Sparta or Egypt offered and philosophical heritage to the world as Greece did.
+The reason that these ideas towards women did not spread is that neither Sparta or Egypt offered and philosophical heritage to the world as Greece did.
 Therefore, their respective philosophies about women remained confined to their respective locations, that is, it remained local.